chef/chef/docs/dev/how_to/releasing_chef_infra.md

 ### Update Chocolatey Packages

 Many Windows users consume our packages via Chocolatey.
-Make sure to update the various version strings and sha sums here: https://github.com/chef/chocolatey-packages
+Make sure to update the various version strings and sha checksums here: https://github.com/chef/chocolatey-packages

 Once this is updated you'll need to build / push the artifact to the Chocolatey site from a Windows host:
   1. `choco pack .\chef-client\chef-client.nuspec`